ICIJ/datashare-devenv/README.md

 # Devenv for Datashare

-The goal of this repository is to provide a dockerized environment for [datashare](https://github.com/ICIJ/datashare) development.
+The goal of this repository is to provide a dockerized environment for [datashare](https://github.com/ICIJ/datashare) development and tests.

 It provides a docker container with :